radar/ryanbigg.com/_posts/2014-09-02-go-package-management.markdown

 I believe if project setup was done this way, multiple Go projects on the same machine can use varying dependencies very easily.

 There's of course caveats: potential disk usage problems, every project needs a `deps.json`, and the resolution problems.
 By no means am I suggesting that this is *The Way Things Should Be Done*.
-It's just something that occurred to me tonight that could be a potential beginning towards a solution for the Go package management puzzle
+It's just something that occurred to me tonight that could be a potential beginning towards a solution for the Go package management puzzle.